Boat

 When not being raced, Icon is based in Anacortes where she can be seen cruising the San Juan Islands at every available opportunity.

-Mikey is a 1998 Melges 24 that is dry sailed our of Anacortes.
-For those unfamiliar with the Melges 24, it is by far the most unique one design sportboat in the world and is part of a growing and vibrant class.
-It is typically sailed with a crew of 4.
+We are presently running a three-boat Melges 24 program with hull numbers #332, #835 and #838. #332 is primarily dry sailed out of Anacortes, #835 is our east coast traveling regatta boat, and #838 is our west coast travelling regatta boat.
+For those unfamiliar with the Melges 24, it is one of the most unique one design sportboats in the world and is part of a growing and vibrant class.
+It is typically sailed with a crew of 4-5 people with a maximum combined weight of 826 lbs.
 It features a light-hull displacement design that prefers to plane.
 Its professionally engineered, high-tech stance includes a carbon fibre spar, rudder, bowsprit and vertical keel fin.
 Another key component of the Melges 24 is a 670 sq ft asymmetrical spinnaker that lifts and pulls the boat forward on a downwind sprint.
 It adds speed, simplicity and ease of handling giving way to a more challenging tactical race.